MahamdSirafi/user-Authentication-Authorization/README.md

 ## Database Seed

-- The seed command will create an admin user in the database
+- create an admin user in the database
-- The email and password are passed with the command as arguments
-- Like below command, replace brackets with email and password.

 ## Install